 And he didn’t like it – not one bit.

 Meanwhile, Remus Lupin sighed, ran a shaking hand through his hair, and tried not to think about the upcoming Full Moon as he ostracized himself in an unoccupied corner.
 The werewolf failed miserably, however, when Lily suddenly appeared, sat down in a vacant chair, and put a plateful of birthday cake in front of him.
 The sweet chocolaty scent tickled his nostrils and Remus desperately restrained himself from stuffing the entire slice in his mouth.

 “Eat,” the Head Girl insisted as she pushed the plate closer to him.

 Unable to contain himself any longer, Remus pounced on the dessert and devoured it within seconds.
-When he finally came up for air and took a deep breath, he noticed that he had smeared chocolate all over his Roman citizen toga and swore softly.
+When he finally came up for air and took a deep breath, he noticed that he had smeared chocolate all over his Roman toga and swore softly.
 Lily laughed before casting a few cleaning spells under her breath.

 “There, good as new.”